-As the Valley of the Sun swelters this week with intense hotness, being knowledgeable of how to curb dehydration and other heat related illnesses is vital to lead a healthy lifestyle.
+As the Valley of the Sun swelters with intense hotness, being knowledgeable of how to curb dehydration and other heat related illnesses is vital to lead a healthy lifestyle.
 Separating the facts from myths of how to beat the heat during prolonged exposure to the surging weather conditions is essential for all that live in Arizona.
 There are several misconceptions regarding how much water one should consume on a daily basis as well as the quality of hydration from sports beverage.

 Myth # 1: Sports drinks are more hydrating